Skip to main content

 S-Corp Election & Payroll

-When your net profit consistently exceeds $100,000, I file Form 2553, set up payroll, determine your reasonable salary, and process distributions to legally reduce self-employment taxes by thousands annually.
+When net profit consistently exceeds $100,000, S-Corp election via Form 2553, payroll setup, reasonable salary determination, and distribution processing can legally reduce self-employment taxes by thousands annually.

 Audit Representation

-If the IRS or NJ Division of Taxation questions your Schedule C deductions, I provide full representation.
-I handle correspondence, document requests, and in-person appearances so you never interact with the IRS directly.
+If the IRS or NJ Division of Taxation questions your Schedule C deductions, Monaco CPA provides full representation, handling correspondence, document requests, and in-person appearances so you never interact with the IRS directly.

 Quarterly Tax Planning